The MA in Theological Studies explores the relationship between religious experience and human society.

-You’ll join a vibrant community of researchers and faculty members who will encourage you to go beyond established disciplinary boundaries as you examine the function of theology and faith in a secular era.
+Join a vibrant community of researchers and faculty members who will encourage you to go beyond established disciplinary boundaries as you examine the roles of theology and belief in a secular era.

 The department offers one or two financial packages per year for outstanding students applying to enter the MA in Theological Studies full-time in the fall (valued at $7,000).
 To be considered, your complete application should be submitted by January 15.